megaoptim/megaoptim-wp/readme.txt

 = Can i use the same API Key on multiple websites? =
     Absolutely.
 You can use your API key on as many websites as you want.

+= Which compression level should i use? =
+     For most of the websites **intelligent** method is enough, it auto determines the level of compression of the image that works best for the human eye.
+The **ultra** mode is similar to **intelligent** but goes a bit further to save more space.
+If you are willing to sacrifice small bits of the image quality then this mode is the way to go.
+Finally, with the lossless method the service attempts to optimize the images without touching the image quality.
+It is not recommended method if you are looking for google pagespeed score or page load speed.

 = I am using PHP 5.2 but want to still use the plugin?
     MegaOptim plugin supports PHP 5.3 or newer, but no worries.
 We offer up to one hour support to upgrade your hosting account with newer PHP version if you have access to do so.